 - For stretch fabrics, don't have stones touching as it will affect the stretch of the garment around the body.
 This is especially important for leotards.

 - Practice on a scrap before you start gluing your garment.
 The glue should just cover the outside edges of the stone.
-If you just place a small drop underneath, the foil may detach leaving a round metal dot.
+If you just place a small drop underneath, the foil may detach, leaving a round metal dot.
 It takes a bit of practice to get the amount of glue correct.

 Hotfix Stones and Applicator

-Hotfix rhinestones have a glue already attached to the back and are applied with a special tool or regular iron.
+Hotfix rhinestones have glue already attached to the back and are applied with a special tool or regular iron.

-A regular iron can be used to melt and attach the glue on the back of hotfix stones where your fabric is made of natural fibers and won’t melt.
-You will still need to put a pressing cloth between your stones and garment.
+A regular iron can be used to melt and attach the glue on the back of hotfix stones where your fabric is made of natural fibers and won't melt.
+You will still need to put a pressing cloth between your stones and the garment.
 This method is not suitable for Lycra fabrics in leotards and other synthetic materials.

-Electric hotfix applicators (sometimes called heat guns) come with different sized tips which fit over the stone and heat up the glue underneath.
+Electric hotfix applicators (sometimes called heat guns) come with different-sized tips which fit over the stone and heat up the glue underneath.
 It usually only takes 15-20 seconds to attach each stone.
 Be careful not to touch the tip on delicate fabrics.

 Like the regular glue methods, make sure you put a piece of cardboard or foam between the layers of your garment.